jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacct.md

 ## sacct basics

 1. By default only your own jobs are displayed
 2. Only jobs from a certain time window are displayed by default.
 The window varies depending the arguments you provide.
+See [this section](https://slurm.schedmd.com/archive/slurm-22.05.9/sacct.html#lbAH) of the manual page.
 3. You can control the width of output fields
 4. Even the simplest of batch jobs contain multiple "steps" as far as SLURM is concerned.
 One of them, named "extern" represents the ssh to the compute node on behalf of your job.
+Job records consist of a primary entry for the job as a whole  as  well as entries for job steps.
+The [Job Launch](https://slurm.schedmd.com/archive/slurm-22.05.9/job_launch.html#job_record) page has a more detailed description of each type of job step.

 !!!
 Warning
     Sacct retrieves data from a SQL database.
 Be careful when creating your sacct commands to limit the queries to the information you need.
-That database needs to be modified constantly as jobs start and complete.
+That database needs to be modified constantly as jobs start and complete, so we don't want it tied up answering sacct queries.
 If you want to look at a large amount of data in a variety of ways, consider saving the output to a text file and then working with that file.

-### Show available fields
+### Available fields

+Fields are explained in [this section](https://slurm.schedmd.com/archive/slurm-22.05.9/sacct.html#lbAF) of the manual page.

 ```Shell title="" linenums="0"
 sacct -e
 ```